-As such, the EG proposed an alternative approach to the project which would be to provide a discussion document on interpretation of existing guidance in standards on evaluation of the LoE in PRAs.
-The EG further agreed that where possible, it would be useful to provide examples that illustrate different approaches on how LoE has been evaluated.
-While the discussion document provides guidance for the NAPPO region, the EG believes that the document could be a valuable contribution to the international plant health community, so that other regions and International Plant Protection Convention (IPPC) contracting parties can benefit from the compiled information and guidance.
+- 1 Therefore, the EG proposed an alternative approach to the project which would be to provide a discussion - 2 document on interpretation of existing guidance in standards on evaluation of the LoE in PRAs.
+The EG - 3 further agreed that where possible, it would be useful to provide examples that illustrate different - 4 approaches on how LoE has been evaluated. - 5 While the discussion document provides guidance for the NAPPO region, the EG also believes that the - 6 document could be a valuable contribution to the international plant health community, so that other regions - 7 and International Plant Protection Convention (IPPC) contracting parties can benefit from the compiled - 8 information and guidance.
+Additionally, the discussion document may serve as reference material for the - 9 new IPPC Supplement to ISPM 11: Guidance on Likelihood of Establishment (Priority 4), approved by the - 10 Commission on Phytosanitary Measures (CPM) (2016) for inclusion in the IPPC work program.